GreatCowBASIC/Help/output/md/analog_digital_conversion_code_optimisation.md

 </div>

-For 16f1688x devices see the table below.
+For 16F1688x devices, see the table below.

 <div class="informaltable">